 I have gone to two gatherings at Eleonas, both in autumn, with a generous spread of picnic food brought by everyone to the area by the little chapel there, whose small courtyard with its stone walls provides a place for some to sit, while others spread blankets on the ground nearby.
 Low hills surround the grove, and the serenity and quiet are remarkable.

-Watching the DVD entitled O Ελαιώνας της Αίγινας/ Eleonas of Aegina, a 2010 documentary dedicated to the last occupant of the area, I am awed by the diversity in appearance of the olive trees, some with gnarled, deeply grooved trunks and huge cavities that allow views of yet other trees beyond them, others with slender trunks with masses of green-leaved branches atop them, and the stones near them are also beautiful, some of them large boulders, and many dappled with colorful designs.
+Watching the DVD entitled O Ελαιώνας της Αίγινας/ Eleonas of Aegina, a 2010 documentary dedicated to the last occupant of the area.
+I am awed by the diversity in appearance of the olive trees, some with gnarled, deeply grooved trunks and huge cavities that allow views of yet other trees beyond them, others with slender trunks with masses of green-leaved branches atop them, and the stones near them are also beautiful, some of them large boulders, and many dappled with colorful designs.

-The last occupant of the area, one Panagiotis, now deceased, is seen speaking with an intense local advocate for preservation of Eleonas, Dr. Georgos Bogris, in front of the occupant’s house, which resembles the old stone houses found in Cycladic villages, with white-washed stone walls and teal-colored shutters on the windows.
+The last occupant of the area, Panagiotis Apostolopoulos, now deceased, is seen speaking with an intense local advocate for preservation of Eleonas, Dr. Georgos Bogris, in front of the occupant’s house, which resembles the old stone houses found in Cycladic villages, with white-washed stone walls and teal-colored shutters on the windows.
 He has a very bushy mustache and sidewhiskers, a floppy hat from which his hair protrudes, and his deep-blue shirt is open, revealing a naked chest.
 His legs are also bare.
 He draws on a hand-rolled cigarette during pauses in the conversation.
 A crooked staff is seen next to him, leaning against the wall of the house.

 Bogris speaks of the monopatia/ paths that lead to Eleonas from the nearby mountain villages of Sfendouri (inland from the fishing village of Perdika), from Pachia Rachi, from Marathonas and Aeginitissa on the island’s west coast.
-He remarks that some of those paths have been ‘lost’ (but recently rediscovered by Evangelia Rekleiti & friends), and I remember my ascent of a year ago up the steep, rain-gutted, stony dirt road from Marathonas, a road that all but disappears once one gets up to the top near Eleonas, requiring much careful stepping over rocks to get to firm ground.
+He remarks that some of those paths have been ‘lost’ (but rediscovered by Evangelia Rekleiti & friends), and I remember my ascent of a year ago up the steep, rain-gutted, stony dirt road from Marathonas, a road that all but disappears once one gets up to the top near Eleonas, requiring much careful stepping over rocks to get to firm ground.

 There is a point midway through the DVD where the cinematographer captures some amazing images of the trees, with many close-ups of ancient bark, with simultaneous comments by the narrator as to the phantasmagoric shapes, faces, and figures suggested by these trees, which are the stuff of primeval archetypes, fairy tales and art.